Back to blog

 • Potential to become a leader of the market

 All these indicators can also be considered signals that reflect successful or unsuccessful company growth.
-These signals can help with private equity deal origination by filtering out certain companies that don't fit the required criteria.
+These signals can be analyzed in the private equity deal database by filtering out certain companies that don't fit the required criteria.

 Liquidity indicators